 2. One-to-one, personalised support

-Rather than the care worker being responsible for multiple people (e.g. making multiple home care visits to different people, or supporting many people in a care home) a live-in care worker is responsible for giving you with one-to-one care and attention.
+- Rather being responsible for multiple people (e.g. making multiple home care visits to different people, or supporting many people in a care home) a live-in care worker is responsible for giving you with one-to-one care and attention.

 3. Flexible support 24/7